mjlavin80/bubbleviz/README.md

 # bubbleviz
-Some experiments with a javascript-based bubble vizualization
+Some experiments with a javascript-based bubble visualization